-This is goes along with our 3rd product photography tip, It is always helps to click product photos next to items that are naturally associated with it.
-For example if the product is a pair of shoes it looks best when the picture shows the feet of a person wearing the shoe or if the shoes are running sneakers, place them on a track for the photo.
+This goes along with our 3rd product photography tip, It always helps to click product photos next to items that are naturally associated with it.
+For example, if the product is a pair of shoes it looks best when the picture shows the feet of a person wearing the shoe or if the shoes are running sneakers, place them on a track for the photo.
 This helps the viewers to visualize the product better.

 8) Always focus more on the product than the model

 This is another common mistake I see store owners makes, is they feature models that distract from the item.
-Your model should be attractive and compliment the product but not over made up or accessorized to distract from the product.
+Your model should be attractive and compliment the product but not overly made up or accessorized to distract from the product.